-The A9 is a recent model that features in the current product line-up of Sony.
-In contrast, the A7 II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7 II was succeeded by the Sony A7 III.
+Both the A7 II and the A9 have been discontinued, but can regularly be found used on eBay.
+The A7 II was replaced by the Sony A7 III, while the A9 was followed by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So what conclusions can be drawn?
 Which of the two cameras – the Sony A7 II or the Sony A9 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Sony Alpha A7 II:

 - Less heavy: Is lighter (by 74g or 11 percent) and hence easier to carry around.

 - More affordable: Was introduced into a lower priced category (56 percent cheaper at launch).

 - More heavily discounted: Has been available for much longer (launched in November 2014).

 - Better low-light sensitivity: Can shoot in dim conditions (0.5 stops ISO advantage).

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).